-Australian Standards (AS 1428) - Design for Access and Mobility
+Australian Standards (AS 1428) - Design for Access and Mobility important to ensure that these Australian Standards are considered in any refurbishment, development or changes to any premises.

 AS 1428 prescribes the requirements for physical access which should be considered in the planning, development and construction of all buildings and facilities.